thisischandresh/thisischandresh.github.io/_posts/2024-06-09-not-to-walk.md

 When I was 23, I fell in love.
 When I was 25, I fell in love again.
 Probably some memories to reminisce about a different time.

-I'm 28 now and she's grown a decade and half younger.
-And right now, I only want to stand still.
+I'm 28 now, standing still, accomodating mind, body and feelings.

 ——————————————————
 - [Chasing cars](https://open.spotify.com/track/5hnyJvgoWiQUYZttV4wXy6)